 Wikipedia tells me that Bethlehem and Jerusalem are six kilometers apart.
 That’s not very far - you can easily walk that distance in less than 90 minutes.
 The cities have grown and the surrounding rings of development have merged into each other, as cities tend to do.
 They’re so close that you could throw a rock from Bethlehem to Jerusalem - or a hand grenade - and enough people have done so that the Israelis have built a wall.

 It’s a real separation wall like they used to have in Berlin.
 It might be the ugliest thing I’ve seen, but I guess aesthetics aren’t the point.

 Tensions between Israelis and Palestinians flared in the late 1990s and early 2000s and rather than do something noble, like look for a solution to ease them, Israel built this damn thing.
 Their solution to the divided people was to divide them further.

-On both sides of the wall, life goes on, because what else can it do?
 In my short stay, I came to love Bethlehem, and all of Palestine that I was able to see.
 I also loved Israel.
 I loved the landscapes and the people and the food and the hospitality on both sides.
 I loved the immense history of the Holy Land and the feeling that the region is both everlasting and ever-changing.

 I understand that the occupation of Palestine grew from Israel’s struggle for survival.
 But after fifty years, the time has come to either give the Palestinians back their land, or find a way to bring them into full citizenship.